dataobservatory-eu/music/content/authors/curator/_index.md

 #    url: ""

 # Short bio (displayed in user profile at end of posts, please keep this to 1-2 lines)
+# change the part after bio: between the "  and ".
-bio: Help us curate data – tell us what sort of information is missing from your research agenda.
-Challenge us and collaborate with us in the crafting of valuable datasets that combine domain knowledge with reproducible, open data research practices.
+bio: "Help us curate data – tell us what sort of information is missing from your research agenda.
+Challenge us and collaborate with us in the crafting of valuable datasets that combine domain knowledge with reproducible, open data research practices."

 # please add two topics after data curation
 # Use topics Capitalized.
+# If your topic is sustainable films, then
+# topics:
+#     - Film industry
+#     - Television industry
+#     - Sustainability

 topics:
   - Data curation
   - Data science